RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 # Lab report

 The purpose of this report is to test and benchmark the MAG pipeline in this repo.
-The pipeline is a hybrid of tools and techniques described in a variety of sources, including BVCN, anvi'o, the Ricardo lab, and SunBeam (Breitling Lab).
+The pipeline is a hybrid of tools and techniques described in a variety of sources, including BVCN, anvi'o, MAVERIC (Sullivan lab, OSU) and the <a href="https://sunbeam.readthedocs.io/en/stable/">SunBeam pipeline</a> (Bittinger lab, U Penn).
 Two criteria were used for benchmarking: 1) comparison with results from published tutorials for these samples; and 2) statistics to act as positive and negative controls at each checkpoint, to help me develop a feel for QC and troubleshooting MAGs.

 # Summary

 Three technical replicates (2010, 2011, 2012) of a peat bog fen sample were chosen from a previously published study (BJ Woodcroft et al, 2018).
 Illumina HiSeq 2500 libraries (100 bp paired reads, ave insert size ~350 bp) comprising 11.5 GBp of sequence were downloaded.
-After qualtrimming, 86% or 24.2 million reads were retained, including singletons.
+After qualtrimming with bbtools, 86% or 24.2 paired-end million reads were retained, including singletons.
 Classification of unassembled reads by sourmash showed 91% unclassified, with 9% including Acidobacteria and Actinobacteria, as well as study-specific strains (e.g. "Palsa").
-MagaHit co-assembly showed best results with K55, with N50 of 75kb and L50 of 3.
+MagaHit co-assembly showed best results with kmer length=55, selected from a range of K21-K99, with N50 of 75kb and L50 of 3.
 Total assembled x million reads, or y% of qualtrimmed reads.
-Read alignments to contigs showed average depth of 1 read, 10% error and some other read alignment stat; including x% of of normalized reads aligned.
-Indexed and sorted alignment files were binned and dereplicated, for a consensus dereplicated binning of 6 bins, including 4 low-quality bins.
+Read alignments to contigs using BBWrap showed average depth of 1 read, 10% error and some other read alignment stat, and x% of of normalized reads aligned.
+Indexed and sorted alignment files were binned and dereplicated, for a consensus dereplicated binning of 6 bins, including 4 low-quality bins from DAS Tool.
 CheckM says this.
 Manually refining bins in anvi'o led to xyz.
-Classification of bins in anvi'o indicate xyz, as bins had duplication of single copy markers A and B. Additional refinement steps include single-library assembly for comparison and curation.
-Bins most likely include Genus species and Genus species, which is consistent with published analysis of these libraries.
+Classification of bins in anvi'o indicate xyz, as bins had duplication of single copy markers A and B. Current Bins most likely include Genus species and Genus species, which is consistent with published analysis of these libraries.
+Further refinement of these bins includes using single-library assembly with metaSPAdes, instead of co-assembly of these three replicates.